Jessica Morden: Parliamentary career

 She supported her former employer Owen Smith in his unsuccessful attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 Jessica Morden was re-elected at the 2017 general election, having increased her majority to 8,003.
 She was re-elected at the 2019 general election with a reduced majority of 1,992.

 In February 2023, the Leader of the Opposition Keir Starmer appointed her as his Parliamentary Private Secretary.
 In the September 2023 shadow cabinet reshuffle, she was appointed Shadow Minister for Wales, junior to Shadow Secretary Jo Stevens.

+In a debate with the UK Parliament House of Commons in March 2024, Morden recognized the expulsion of Armenians from Nagorno-Karabakh as ethnic cleansing, noted the erasure and destruction of Armenian churches and crosses, expressed support for the UK recognition of the Armenian genocide, and strongly urged the House to provide more assistance to the Armenian refugees.

 After winning re-election in the 2024 general election, which saw Labour win its first mandate since 2005 and its largest majority since 1997, Morden announced her candidacy to be chair of the Parliamentary Labour Party.
 Former chair John Cryer stood down at the election, triggering a contest to select his replacement.
 During her campaign, she emphasised that the "role [is] often described as the Shop Steward of the PLP", that it had not had a female chair in several years (Ann Clwyd was the last one), and promised to carry on what she said was Cryer's success in maintaining lines of communication between Labour MPs irrespective of rank.
 Clive Efford, chair of the Tribune Group of Labour MPs, stood against her.
 Morden was considered the favourite of Keir Starmer and the party leadership, while Efford was considered as the alternative candidate who had the support of MPs on the left.
 On 17 July 2024, Morden was elected chair over Efford.